Garden Renovation Costs

 Driveways

-If the area is more significant than 5m², or you intend to use traditional non-porous surfacing, you must obtain planning permission.
+However, if the area is bigger than 5m², or if you plan on using traditional non-porous surfacing, you must obtain planning permission.

 Patios